 Contact GFIS early as funding application deadlines are often in autumn for the following academic year.

 Private loan funds must be certified by the UW Office of Student Financial Aid before they can be disbursed to your account.
 To ensure that the loan was certified, contact UW PCE Registration Services at firstname.lastname@example.org with your full name and UW student number.

 UW international graduate students are eligible to apply for the Shih International Graduate Student Loan.
 The loans are made possible through a generous gift from Jeff Shih, a Seattle and San Francisco businessman, and are intended to help international students in financing their education and completing their degree objectives.

 Other Funding Resources

-GO-MAP Graduate Supplemental Awards
+GSEE Graduate Supplemental Awards